CaroHaensch/carohaensch.github.io/index.md

 - 3 x Bachelor Thesis (Sociology, University of Mannheim).
 2021.
 All topics related to supervised classification of open-ended questions in surveys.

 ## Seminars (Master/PhD Level)

+- "Fine Tuning LLMs for Data Augmentation and Synthesis" (with Tobias Holtdirk) New Directions: Bridging Natural Language Processing (NLP) and Survey Research at SurvAI-Day.
+October 2024

 - "Statistical Disclosure Control."
 LMU Munich (together with Jörg Drechsler).
 Winter 2024.